 If you are considering buying a dehumidifier in Canada, it is good to do your research first.
 While they can be very useful in some parts of the country to improve indoor air quality, they may not be suited to all environments.
 You will also need to know what type and size of dehumidifier will best suit your needs and how to maintain your dehumidifier to keep it running at its best for as long as possible.

-In this article, you will find out more about how dehumidifiers work, what to consider when choosing a dehumidifier, how to look after your dehumidifier, and some recommendations to help you decide on the right dehumidifier for you.
+In this article, you will find out more about how dehumidifiers work, what to consider when choosing a dehumidifier in Canada, how to look after your dehumidifier, and some recommendations to help you decide on the right dehumidifier for you.

 What is a Dehumidifier?